 ProTip: Keep everything in one issue tracker–don’t use multiple systems to track bugs, requirements, and engineering work items.
 If it's work for the development team, keep it in a single backlog.

 A team's roadmap and requirements provide the foundation for the product backlog.
 Roadmap initiatives break down into several epics, and each epic will have several requirements and user stories.
 Let's take a look at the roadmap for a ficticious product called Teams in Space.

-Since the Teams in Space website is the first initiative in the roadmap, we'll want to break down that initiative into epics (shown here in orange) and user stories for each of those epics (shown in purple, yellow, and green).
+Since the Teams in Space website is the first initiative in the roadmap, we'll want to break down that initiative into epics (shown here in green, blue, and teal) and user stories for each of those epics.

 The product owner then organizes each of the user stories into a single list for the development team.
 The product owner may choose to deliver a complete epic first (left).
 Or, it may be more important to the program to test booking a discounted flight which requires stories from several epics (right).
 See both examples below.

 - Customer priority

 - Symbiotic relationships between work items (e.g. B is easier if we do A first)